-SUMMER - Each summer, either summer I or summer II
+SUMMER - Each summer semester

 IRREGULAR - No set schedule of instruction

 THE ARKANSAS COURSE TRANSFER SYSTEM

 The Arkansas Course Transfer System (ACTS) contains information about the transferability of courses within Arkansas public colleges and universities.
 Students are guaranteed the transfer of applicable credits and the equitable treatment in the application of credits for the admissions and degree requirements.
 Course transferability is not guaranteed for courses listed in ACTS as "No Comparable Course."
 Additionally, courses with a D frequently do not transfer and institutional policies may vary.
 ACTS may be accessed at the Arkansas Department of Higher Education ACTS webpage.